-- Zip code sort your list.
+- Zip code sort your list before printing your labels.
 The post office requires FLAT mailings (anything over 3.3 oz.) be zip code sorted & bundled.
 Having your list printed in zip code order saves a lot of time in this process!

 - Your Return Address is required.

 - Move Update/Address Service is required.
 In a previous blog post, I have outlined the methods available to use.

 - When labeling your envelopes – place the address label in the lower right hand quadrant of the envelope.

 - If WREN graphics will be mailing your calendars for you, place your envelopes in zip code order from lowest to highest.
 No sticky notes or dividers are necessary.
 Then contact Renee 206-395-9736 or email: firstname.lastname@example.org to let me know they're ready to be picked up or drop them off at the Windermere Greenwood office!

 - I prepare a calendar mailing at least once per week.
 If you have less than 50 lbs./200 pcs.
 I will need to merge your calendars with another mailing of identical size and weight, so this matching may take a few additional days.

 If you have any questions, please call or email.
 I look forward to assisting you!